Click, clack, no crash course — mechanical keyboards that feel *instantly* familiar.

 Keychron’s SKUs can be confusing: some versions advertize hot-swap but ship soldered switches in certain regions — confirm the exact SKU before purchasing.
 Also, while battery life is strong, charging behavior with certain hubs can be finicky; we recommend charging directly from a laptop or wall adapter when possible.

-All told, the K8 is one of the smoother out-of-the-box experiences in the affordable wireless TKL category, which is why it’s one of our top picks for users who want near-zero learning curve upgrades.
+All told, the K8 is one of the smoother out-of-the-box experiences in the affordable wireless TKL category, which is why it’s one of our Top Picks for users who want near-zero learning curve upgrades.

 Keychron K2 75% Bluetooth Mechanical Keyboard